-In this article, I would like to introduce the perinatal matrices according to Grof.
-Just as in CranioSacral Therapy, certain repressed traumas come to the surface when applying the Holotropic Breathwork technique, with birth trauma being the most common phenomenon.
+In the following article, I want to introduce the perinatal matrices according to Stanislav Grof.
+Just as in CranioSacral Therapy, specific repressed traumas come to the surface when applying the Holotropic Breathwork technique, with birth trauma being the most common phenomenon.
 The founder of holotropic therapy, Stanislav Grof, determined four distinctive phases with their characteristic manifestation patterns.

 The knowledge of the individual manifestation of each perinatal matrix can help us in therapy to better determine the quality of the trauma and the deriving imprints from that.
 Since every unfinished or negatively valued life process binds potentials and energy, therapeutic reappraisal is of great importance when supporting the individualization process of the human being.

 In my series of articles to which this contribution belongs, I holistically address the topic of trauma treatment through consciously induced alternative states of consciousness, comparing CranioSacral Therapy with Holotropic Breathwork.
-In this context, the Perinatal Matrices are of significant importance because they emerge where one goes below the surface into the depths of the unconscious.
+In this context, the Perinatal Matrices are essential because they emerge when one goes below the surface into the depths of the unconscious.

 The Perinatal Matrices